timofeysie/dot-one/README.md

 This is a challenge section with the following brief:

-“As a user I can sign in to the app so that I can access functionality for logged in users”
+"As a user I can sign in to the app so that I can access functionality for logged in users"

 - The form
 - Handle Events